 2. AIoTF generates RANDAIoTF.
 AIoTF derives encryption key (Kenc) and integrity key (Kint), and then encrypts AIoT ID using RANDAIoTF and Kenc.3.
 AIoTF sends AIoT Service Request including RANDAIoTF, RANDAF, encrypted AIoT ID, and command.

 NOTE: If necessary, command may be encrypted using Kenc.

-Editor’s Note: Possibility of replay and spoofing attack at step 3 is FFS.
+NOTE: An attacker that captures the message in step 3 can succeed on replay attack, so resource exhaustion attack on AIoT devices is possible.

 Editor’s Note: How AIoTF knows which AIoT device to send the request is FFS.

 4. The AIoT device derives KAIoT from K and RANDAF.
 The AIoT device derives Kenc and Kint from KAIoT, before decrypting the encrypted AIoT ID.
 If the decrypted ID is same as the AIoT ID, the AIoT device processes the command.